Regulation and supervision of non-financial risks Course level II

-While financial risks such as credit risk and market risk have dominated supervisory attention for decades, the regulation and supervision of non-financial risks in banks began drawing more attention in the past few years.
+While financial risks such as credit risk and market risk have dominated the supervisory landscape for decades, the regulation and supervision of non-financial risks in banks has begun to attract more attention in the last years.
 From the implementation of operational risk in the Basel II framework in 2004 to more recent initiatives such as environmental, social and governance risks (ESG risks), the regulatory landscape is starting to shift towards risks that warrant stronger management rather than hard capital requirements.

-This course aims to inform about regulatory standards for non-financial risks and the treatment of these risks in banks.
-The presenters will include both practitioners as well as rule-makers to give participants a holistic view of the concept of non-financial risks.
+This course aims to inform participants about regulatory standards for non-financial risks and the treatment of these risks in banks.
+The presenters will include both practitioners and rulemakers in order to give participants a holistic view of the concept of non-financial risks.

-Participants should be prepared to discuss initiatives in their countries and also be able to shed light on non-financial risks that are uncommon in the eurozone.
+Participants should be prepared to discuss initiatives in their countries and also be able to shed light on non-financial risks that are uncommon in the euro area.

 - Overview of non-financial risks